MicrosoftDocs/architecture-center/docs/solution-ideas/articles/training-and-procedural-guidance-powered-by-mixed-reality-content.md

 ## Potential use cases

 Organizations utilize this to enable employees (new and current) with learning new skills, material and process quicker than traditional training programs.
+This solution is ideal for the education industry.

 ## Architecture

 ![Architecture diagram shows using Azure A D to authenticate with Microsoft Hololens.](../media/training-and-procedural-guidance-powered-by-mixed-reality.png)
-*Download an [SVG](../media/training-and-procedural-guidance-powered-by-mixed-reality.svg) of this architecture.*
+*Download an [SVG file](../media/training-and-procedural-guidance-powered-by-mixed-reality.svg) of this architecture.*

 ### Dataflow